Ferchwalt/odt2txt/README.md

 Feel free to check out the sister script txt2odt.sh on my profile :)

 # Dependencies:
 You need unzip, sed and a shell.
-Newest zip, awk and shell version I tested on (Feel free to test it on other versions.
+Newest unzip, sed and shell version I tested on (Feel free to test it on other versions.
 However, the functionalities I used are so basic that this script should run on basically any version).

 unzip version I tested on: world/unzip 6.0-20 (Artix repositories)